PlanRob: Planning and Robotics

 Program Committee

-- Zlatan Ajanovic, TU Delft
+- Zlatan Ajanovic, RWTH Aachen University

 - Iman Awaad, Bonn Rhein Sieg University of Applied Sciences

-- Roman Barták Charles University
+- Roman Barták, Charles University

-- Ronen Brafman Ben-Gurion University
+- Ronen Brafman, Ben-Gurion University

-- Riccardo Caccavale Università degli studi di Napoli Federico II
+- Riccardo Caccavale, Università degli studi di Napoli Federico II

-- Magí Dalmau Moreno Universitat Pompeu Fabra
+- Magí Dalmau Moreno, Universitat Pompeu Fabra

-- Riccardo De Benedictis CNR - National Research Council of Italy
+- Riccardo De Benedictis, CNR - National Research Council of Italy

-- Alberto Finzi Universita’ di Napoli Federico II
+- Alberto Finzi, Universita’ di Napoli Federico II

-- Nick Hawes University of Oxford
+- Nick Hawes, University of Oxford

-- Jane Jean Kiam Universität der Bundeswehr München
+- Jane Jean Kiam, Universität der Bundeswehr München

-- Senka Krivic University of Sarajevo
+- Senka Krivic, University of Sarajevo

-- Oscar Lima German Research Center for Artificial Intelligence - DFKI
+- Oscar Lima, German Research Center for Artificial Intelligence - DFKI

-- Tim Niemueller Intrinsic Innovation GmbH
+- Tim Niemueller, Intrinsic Innovation GmbH

-- Andrea Orlandini CNR
+- Andrea Orlandini, CNR

-- Ron Petrick Heriot-Watt University
+- Ron Petrick, Heriot-Watt University

-- Sebastian Stock German Research Center for Artificial Intellegence, DFKI
+- Sebastian Stock, German Research Center for Artificial Intellegence, DFKI

-- Elisa Tosello Fondazione Bruno Kessler
+- Elisa Tosello, Fondazione Bruno Kessler

-- Alessandro Umbrico National Research Council of Italy (CNR-ISTC)
+- Alessandro Umbrico, National Research Council of Italy (CNR-ISTC)

-- Pulkit Verma Massachusetts Institute of Technology
+- Pulkit Verma, Massachusetts Institute of Technology